MKBears/Polimi_ODC_24-25/README.md

 ### Symbolic execution ###

 + **Prodkey**, **CrackSymb**: use z3 solver to crack input flag by exploiting constraint satisfacion (find constraints with ida)
-+ **100%**: like the previous ones but also including angr scripts (not working on my pc because they fill the ram before snding)
++ **100%**: like the previous ones but also including angr scripts (not working on my pc because they fill the ram before snding - edit: they work with the LAZY_SOLVES option)
 + **NotSoHandy**:

 ### Heap Exploitation ###

-+ **Fastbin Dup**: Free twice a block to make change malloc hook with a onegadget (fastbin dup attach ~ duh)
++ **Fastbin Dup**: Free twice a block to change malloc hook address with a onegadget (fastbin dup attach ~ duh)
-+ **PKM**: Basic 1 Byte overflow combined with fastbin dup to overwrite malloc hook with a onegadget
++ **PKM**: Basic 1 Byte overflow (Poison Null Byte attack) combined with fastbin dup to overwrite malloc hook with a onegadget
 + **Santa's Letter**: harder 1 Byte overflow exploit to leak libc base address and then overwrite addresses to modify GOT entries
 + **Playground**: Basic fastbin dup attack with T-cache
 + **ASCII Gallery**: